 - Type of plastic: Polyvinyl chloride

-- Common items it applies to: This category includes fruit trays, bubble wrap, siding, and windows.
+- Common items it applies to: This category includes fruit trays, siding, and windows.

 - How to recycle: Polyvinyl chloride is typically not accepted by curbside recycling providers.
 It’s occasionally accepted by plastic lumber makers.